MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 >
 > Microsoft Edge Web Platform constantly evolves to improve user experience, security, and privacy.
 To learn more, see [Site compatibility-impacting changes coming to Microsoft Edge](/microsoft-edge/web-platform/site-impacting-changes).

-## Version 124.0.2478.XX: May X, 2024
+## Version 124.0.2478.97: May 10, 2024

 > [!IMPORTANT]
-> This update to Extended Stable contains a fix for [CVE-2024-XXXX](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2024-XXXX), which has been reported by the Chromium team as having an exploit in the wild.
+> This update to Extended Stable contains a fix for [CVE-2024-4671](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2024-4671), which has been reported by the Chromium team as having an exploit in the wild.
 For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).

-Stable channel security updates are listed [here](/deployedge/microsoft-edge-relnotes-security#may-X-2024).
+Stable channel security updates are listed [here](/deployedge/microsoft-edge-relnotes-security#may-10-2024).

 ## Version 124.0.2478.80: May 2, 2024